 To study or undergo a traineeship abroad, you must be registered in a higher education institution and enrolled in studies (Bachelor, Master and Doctoral level) leading to a recognised degree.

 For students in the first cycle (BA), you need to be at least in the second year of your studies to be able to participate in a study exchange.

 Your period of study abroad must be relevant for your degree-related learning and personal development needs, and be part of the study programme that you are following.

-Your home institution and the receiving institution must have an Inter-Institutional Agreement between them for you to study there with Erasmus+ International Credit Mobility.
+Your home institution and the receiving institution must have an Inter-Institutional Agreement between them for you to study or undergo a traineeship abroad with Erasmus+ International Credit Mobility.